 - Complete and mail by deadline.
 Save a copy for 7 years for audit purposes.

-Students and Instructors who earned income in 2017
+Students and Instructors who earned income last year

-If you are a non-resident alien student or instructor for tax purposes and you earned income during 2017, you may need or want to file federal and state tax returns.
-You are required to file a federal income tax return only if your U.S. wages are more than the personal exemption amount (currently $4,050).
-View the IRS Foreign Student/Foreign Scholar Filing Requirements for U.S. Federal Income Tax Form 1040NR or 1040NR-EZ.
+If you earned income last year, you may want to file federal and state tax returns.
+You are required to file a federal income tax return only if your U.S. wages are more than the personal exemption amount (see IRS Taxation of Nonresident Aliens).

 1. Online Tax Preparation Programs